Yang Hengjun

 Freelance:

-Australian blogger Yang Hengjun, also known as Yang Jun, is being held in China on espionage charges.
-Guangzhou police arrested Yang, a former Chinese diplomat turned blogger and political commentator, on January 19, 2019.
-He was tried in 2021 but no verdict has been publicized.
+Australian blogger Yang Hengjun, also known as Yang Jun, was arrested in China on espionage charges on January 19, 2019.
+Yang, a former Chinese diplomat turned blogger and political commentator, was tried in 2021 and in February 2024 was handed a suspended death sentence.

-Yang frequently posted commentary on Twitter and Weibo about U.S.-China relations, espionage, and political reform.
+Yang frequently posted commentary on Twitter, since renamed X, and Weibo about U.S.-China relations, espionage, and political reform.

-Police detained Yang on January 19, 2019, at the Guangzhou airport, according to news reports.
-Authorities gave no explanation for his detention until August 27, when Chinese Foreign Ministry spokesperson Geng Shuang told reporters that the National Security Bureau in Beijing had formally arrested Yang on espionage charges, according to the state-run newspaper People’s Daily and CNN.
+Police detained Yang on January 19, 2019, at the Guangzhou airport.
+Authorities gave no explanation for his detention until August 27, when Chinese Foreign Ministry spokesperson Geng Shuang told reporters that the National Security Bureau in Beijing had formally arrested Yang on espionage charges.

-Yang’s lawyers met with him at a detention center in Beijing on September 3, 2020, according to news reports.
-He maintained his innocence and said he faced hours-long interrogations every day while being handcuffed, according to those reports, which cited his lawyers and Australian officials.
+Yang’s lawyers met with him at a detention center in Beijing on September 3, 2020, according to news reports, which cited his lawyers and Australian officials.
+He maintained his innocence and said he faced hours-long interrogations every day while being handcuffed.

-On October 12, 2020, Chinese foreign ministry spokesperson Zhao Lijian announced at a press conference that the Beijing No.2 People’s Procuratorate had indicted Yang on espionage charges on October 7, and that his trial was ongoing.
+On October 12, 2020, Chinese foreign ministry spokesperson Zhao Lijian announced at a press conference that the Beijing No. 2 People’s Procuratorate had indicted Yang on espionage charges on October 7.

 According to Reuters, Yang told a former teacher in a 2011 letter that he had worked for the Chinese Ministry of State Security from 1989 to 1999 and had been a spy in Hong Kong and Washington before moving to Australia and becoming a pro-democracy blogger.

-On May 27, 2021, a court in Beijing tried Yang in a closed-door proceeding and denied entry to Australian Ambassador Graham Fletcher, according to news reports.
+On May 27, 2021, a court in Beijing tried Yang in a closed-door proceeding and denied entry to Australian Ambassador Graham Fletcher.
 The verdict was not made public.
 A year later, Australian Foreign Minister Penny Wong released a statement expressing concerns over the delay announcing the result of the trial.